 For more detailed information about the sizes, types, and specifications of Stucchi’s hydraulic couplers, the following resources are invaluable:

-- Stucchi Product Charts and Specifications: View products on the website to access detailed product charts and view the Specifications page for port types and coupler sizes.
+Stucchi Product Charts and Specifications: View products on the website to access detailed product charts and view the Specifications page for port types and coupler sizes.
 These resources provide comprehensive information on dimensions, materials, pressure ratings, and other critical specifications.

-- Stucchi Knowledge Base: For deeper insights into hydraulic coupling specifications visit the Stucchi Knowledge Base.
+Stucchi Knowledge Base: For deeper insights into hydraulic coupling specifications, visit the Stucchi Knowledge Base.
 Here, you can find extensive articles and guidance on choosing the right couplings for any application.

 These resources are designed to support you in making informed decisions, ensuring that every coupling you select is perfectly suited to your hydraulic system’s requirements.